gabrielkx/ReactNative/README.md

 ### English ###

-Project developed with React-native
+Project developed with React-native.
-The project consists of a mobile application that allows adding and removing users from a list.
+The project consists of a mobile application that allows addition and removal of  users from a list.
 Within it, modal's of confirmation, listing, Control of duplicate users, Hooks among others were implemented.
 Photo of the app Below

 ![WhatsApp Image 2022-08-17 at 22 46 14](https://user-images.githubusercontent.com/49771700/185281239-17b9ce5f-1bda-48c1-b355-ac294b31378e.jpeg)